 The carotid triangle is one of the natural geometrical formations of the neck.
 The triangle is located anterolaterally on each side of the neck.
 It is comprised of various anatomical structures that are noted as theoretical borders.

 Each triangle has three sides which are known as borders.
 In this particular instance, the triangle happens to be a scalene triangle, where none of the sides are of equal length.

 The posterior border which is the largest of the three sides or the base of the triangle is formed by the sternocleidomastoid muscle.
-Inferiorly, the shortest side is composed of the omohyoid muscle and the superior border is limited by the posterior belly of the digastric muscle.
+Anteroinferiorly, the shortest side is composed of the omohyoid muscle and the anterosuperior border is limited by the posterior belly of the digastric muscle.
 The hyoid bone can be seen in the most anterior angle of the carotid triangle, with two of the three sides either originating or inserting upon it.
-Medially, the floor of the triangle is formed by parts of the thyrohyoid muscle, the hyoglossus muscle and the middle and inferior pharyngeal constrictor muscles.
-It is covered laterally by the integument, superficial cervical fascia, the platysma and deep cervical fascia.
+Medially, the floor of the triangle is formed by parts of the thyrohyoid muscle, the hyoglossus muscle, and the middle and inferior pharyngeal constrictor muscles.
+It is covered laterally by the integument, the platysma, and the superficial and deep cervical fasciae.